BIM Modeling and Management

 Federated Coordination Model

-Architecture, structure, and MEP systems were integrated into a single coordinated environment to eliminate conflicts early.
+Architecture, structure, and MEP were integrated into a single coordinated model.

-Shop drawings and coordinated documentation were generated directly from the validated BIM model.
+Coordinated drawings and documentation were generated from the model.

-The verified as-built model was structured for facility management, future retrofits, and lifecycle analysis.
+The as-built model was structured for facility management.

 Outcomes